Homological stability for Hurwitz spaces and the Cohen-Lenstra conjecture over function fields: Introduction

 Throughout the method, however, the fact that the spaces $\Hur_{G,n}$ need not be connected proves a difficulty.
 To handle this, we equip all the higher homology groups with structures of module over the graded ring $R$ formed from the connected components of the Hurwitz spaces.
 We are then able to reduce all the difficulties to {\em purely homological} questions about $R$, which are settled in \S \ref{Rhomology}.

 For the arithmetic applications, it is not sufficient to prove homological stability of Hurwitz spaces; we need the a priori stronger statement of homological stability for Hurwitz schemes, moduli schemes over $\Spec \Z[\frac{1}{|G|}]$ whose complex points are isomorphic to $\Hur_{G,n}^c$.
-This requires comparing the cohomology of generic and special fibers of the Hurwitz scheme, which is carried out in \S \ref{log} using the theory of log-structures.
+This requires comparing the cohomology of generic and special fibers of the Hurwitz scheme, which is carried out in \S \ref{log}.